marcpage/libernet/notes.md

 [Requests](#requests)                         | No        | json     | None

 All data should be compressed, before encryption, if compression reduces the size of the original data.
-Data should be no larger than 1 MiB after compression.
+Data should be no larger than 1 MiB (1024 * 1024 - 32 bytes) before compression.
-Data should be no larger than 1 MiB before compression unless there is not a mechanism to work around this limit.
+Data should be no larger than 1 MiB (1024 * 1024 bytes) after encryption.

 ## Small file

-A small file is a file that is 1 MiB or smaller.
+A small file is a file that is 1 MiB (1024 * 1024 - 32 bytes) or smaller.
 The data is hashed to generate the encryption/decryption key.
 Then the data is compressed if compression can reduce the size.
 The key previously generated from the hash of the contents is used to encrypt the data.